The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Howard Dean was it.

-And then the Hawkeye Cawkeye happened.
+And then the Hawkeye cauckey happened.

-And Howard Dean came in fourth.
+And Howard Dean came in fourth or third or whatever.

-He Lost it sizably.
+He lost it sizably.

 There was abject panic in the Democrat Party.

-This is when Howard Dean went out there and screamed, as you'll recall, after at some appearance after the Hawkeye Cockye went.
+This is when Howard Dean went out there and screamed, as you'll recall, at some appearance after the Hawkeye cauckey went, and they knew it was over.

-And who did they choose?
+And then who did they, 2004, I'm saying it's 2004, and who did they choose?

 They chose Kerry.